mzohaibqc/antd-theme-webpack-plugin/README.md

   - ['@primary-color']
 - generateOnce: false
   - if you don't want to generate color.less on each chnage in code to make build process fast in development mode, assign it `true` value.
 But if you have new changes in your styles, you need to re-run your build process `npm start`.
+- customColorRegexArray: [/^fade\(.*\)$/]
+  - An array of regex codes to match your custom color variable values so that code can identify that it's a valid color.
+Make sure your regex does not adds false positives.

 So if your directory structure is different or file names are different then provide correct paths as options while initailizing plugin